Azure/azure-migrate-export/README.md

 ## Reporting Issues and Feedback

 ### Issues
-If you find any bugs when using Azure Migrate Export utility, file an issue in our [GitHub repository][GithubRepositoryIssues].
+If you find any bugs when using Azure Migrate Explore utility, file an issue in our [GitHub repository][GithubRepositoryIssues].
 Please fill out the issue template with the appropriate information.

 Alternatively, see [Azure Community Suppport][AzureCommunitySupportLink], if you have any issues with Azure Migrate Export or Azure Migrate Services.